claw/claw/README.md

-# claw: Clojure All-in-one Webstack
+# Claw: Clojure All-in-one Webstack

 ## Work-in-progress.
 Please get in touch if you'd like to help!